 - How you can use it: You can use Constant Contact to sell your products and merchandise, run your advertising campaigns, and send segmented email campaigns.
 We recommend Constant Contact for its unique marketing consulting features.

-- Hidden fees or limitations: The good news is, you can save up to 30% with Constant Contact nonprofit pricing.
-The bad news?
-There’s actually no free plan.
-You can do a 60-day free trial before paying for their most affordable plan at $20/month before the nonprofit discount.
+- Hidden fees or limitations: You can save up to 30% with Constant Contact nonprofit pricing.
+You can access a 60-day free trial before paying for their most affordable plan at $12/month before the nonprofit discount.

 - How this free nonprofit software works: WooCommerce is an e-commerce platform designed specifically for WordPress.

 - How you can use it: If your website is hosted by WordPress, get the WooCommerce plugin to create your online store.
 Sell your products, merchandise, or adoption/sponsorship support opportunities directly on your website.

 - Hidden fees or limitations: WooCommerce is free, but you’ll need a WordPress account to use it.
 That means even if you have a free WordPress plan, you’ll still have to pay hosting and domain fees to access WooCommerce.

 - How this free nonprofit software works: Buffer is a social media planning platform that allows you to schedule your posts, analyze campaigns, and engage with your followers.

 - How you can use it: Let your social media run itself with Buffer’s social media automation tools.
 Plus, easily see engagement opportunities with your followers.

 - Hidden fees or limitations: Buffer offers a limited free plan that allows you to have up to three social channels, ten scheduled posts, and one user.
 Nonprofits can also claim the Buffer 50% nonprofit discount for their paid plans.